 Meet the Staff

-Sascha completed her B.A. in Psycho-biology at Hamilton ('99) and her M.D. from Albany Medical College.
-Sascha completed her residency at Hillside Hospital/Long Island Jewish in Queens, a Child and Adolescent Psychiatry Fellowship at SUNY Upstate in Syracuse (Go Orange!) and is Board Certified by the American Board of Psychiatry and Neurology.
-Her areas of focus include working with individuals dealing with anxiety, those on the autistic spectrum, and cultural issues including questions regarding gender, sexual orientation, adoption, multicultural identity and immigration.
-Sascha's approach to treatment is one that emphasizes trust, respect, confidentiality, and compassion with a commitment to individualized treatment provided in collaboration with therapists and other providers to promote the highest degree of overall individual well-being.
+I completed my B.A. in Psycho-biology at Hamilton ('99) and M.D. from Albany Medical College.
+My residency was at Hillside Hospital/Long Island Jewish in Queens and I completed a fellowship in Child and Adolescent Psychiatry SUNY Upstate in Syracuse (Go Orange!).
+I am Board Certified by the American Board of Psychiatry and Neurology.
+My areas of focus include working with individuals dealing with anxiety, those on the autistic spectrum, and cultural issues including questions regarding gender, sexual orientation, adoption, multicultural identity and immigration.
+My approach to treatment is one that emphasizes trust, respect, confidentiality, and compassion with a commitment to individualized treatment provided in collaboration with therapists and other providers to promote the highest degree of overall individual well-being.

 Well hello there!
 I hail from California and am thrilled to be a part of this great team.
 In interacting with me you’ll quickly glean that I am quirky and I like to think quite delightful.
 In my office I would encourage you to similarly embrace the dynamic aspects of yourself that you might feel pressure to conceal from others.
 In this we can cry and belly laugh together, with each of these moments being equally weighted with meaning.
 Come as you are, because you’re welcome here.
 I work from a feminist psychology perspective that is heavily influenced by how relational attachments influence our inner worlds.
 Translation?
 In the room we are equals and you are the expert on yourself.
 I will aid in helping you clarify your feelings and thoughts and give you tools to do so more effectively on your own.
 It is ultimately you who empowers yourself to grow into the kind of person you want to be and I have the great privilege of seeing that growth up-close.
 As E.E.
 Cummings said, “It takes courage to grow up and become who you really are,” and we are all in this journey together.